keymetrics/doc-pm2/en/plus/integration/now.md

 }
 ```

-?> The default server name is the hostname (`HOST` variable) with a few random characters.
+ The default server name is the hostname (`HOST` variable) with a few random characters.
+{: .tip}

-?> Be careful, in case of duplicate hostnames the dashboard will receive data from both instances and flicker.
+ Be careful, in case of duplicate hostnames the dashboard will receive data from both instances and flicker.
+{: .tip}

 ### Next Steps